stacksjb/GoogleSheets-Webhook-Todoist/README.md

 A: Did you remember to change the cell ID (increase by 1)?
 A: Did you remember to re-deploy your Google Script?
 A: Did you deploy it to the same URL or a new one?

+Q: How do I handle timestamps?
+A: Unfortunately, timestamps come through in ISO8601/RFC3339 format with date/time/millisecond/Z, and are no longer recognized by Google Sheets or Data Studio as Date/Time fields (which can make comparisons tough).
+There are a few methods you can use to parse them.
+The easiest is to set your timesheet to UTC time (Under File -> Settings) and then simply remove the Z with ' date_added_parsed = date_added.slice(0, -1); ' .
+Another option is to use the Moment.JS Library to format an output.
+Both examples are in the code, you only need one.